Speed up yor website - Part 2 - The Free CDN

 Apache 101 - Avoiding duplicate content on your domain.

-Did you know that search engines consider things like http://www.placona.co.uk/index.cfm and http://placona.co.uk/index.cfm as duplicate content?
+Did you know that search engines consider things like https://www.placona.co.uk/index.cfm and https://placona.co.uk/index.cfm as duplicate content?
 It might sound like a wise thing to do, as your site would be accessible by whichever URL related to your domain.
 I’ll say here it’s not, as search engines like Google consider this an offense and will penalize you should they think you’re doing it on purpose.

 Google normally are very strict and harsh with people trying to “play” with their search engine, or people who try to black hat SEO.
 And content duplication might be just what will put your domain on the bottom of their search.